becoinc/DCOS-Azure/README.md

 # TODO and Works in Progress #

+- [ ] More documentation clean up.
-- [] Packer has not been touched from the original and likely does not work.
+- [ ] Packer has not been touched from the original and likely does not work.
+- [ ] Better understanding/recovery handling for partial deployments.

-# Contributing
+# Contributing #

 * Contributions welcome.
 * We use Atom as our editor with soft tabs (i.e. spaces) set to a width of *2* for the `.tf` files.
 Please follow this.

+# Known Issues #

+* If the deployment fails in the middle, depending on what was created, the Azure load balancers may end up with empty rules.
+This manifests as a failure to provision the masters via ssh as the LB won't route the traffic.
+Recovery can be as simple as creating proper rules in the Azure UI.
+I've not been able to get terraform to recreate them in the middle of a deployment in a way that works.
+I believe this to be an Azure API side-effect or similar and not specifically a terraform problem.
+More trials needed.

 # Terraform Usage #